hannobraun/fornjot/README.md

 ### Exporting models

-To export a model to a 3MF file, run:
+To export a model to a file, run:

 ``` sh
 cargo run -- -m spacer --export spacer.3mf
 ```

+The file type is based on the supplied extension.
+Both 3MF and STL are supported.

 ### Model parameters